 1a.
 (4.03C2(2) page 5

 (2) Special faculty members who are paid shall be appointed for a specified term of service, as set out in writing in the letter of appointment.
 The term of appointment of any paid special faculty member concludes at the end of the specified period set forth in the letter of appointment, and the letter of appointment constitutes full and timely notice that a new term will not be granted when that term expires.
-However, full-time appointees at the rank of instructor or above shall be given the notice of non-reappointment specified in Section 4.09B1. if the conditions of appointment to the rank of instructor or above include a provision that the appointment is subject to renewal.
+However, full-time appointees at the rank of instructor or above (including lecturers and visiting assistant/associate/full professors) shall be given the notice of non-reappointment specified in Section 4.09B1. if the conditions of appointment to the rank of instructor or above include a provision that the appointment is subject to renewal.

 1b.
 Recommend the Provost making the final decision on reappointment and then the appeal process begins.